plone/volto/docs/source/configuration/validation.md

 })
 ```

-You should specify the `type` in the JSON schema of the block (in a content type, it is included in the default serialization of the field).
+#### Field `widget` validators

-If a field does not specify type, it assumes a `string` type as validator.
+Field `widget` validators are applied depending on the specified `widget` of the field.

-#### Per field `widget` validators
+You should specify the `widget` either in the JSON schema of the block or as additional data in the content type definition.

-These validators are applied depending on the specified `widget` of the field.
+The following example shows how to specify the `widget` either in the JSON schema of the block.

 ```ts
 let blockSchema = {